grpc/proposal/L56-objc-bazel-support.md

 ## Open Issues

 For the time being, `objc_grpc_library` is unable to detect if a label in `srcs` crosses package boundaries.
 Namely, if a the `grpc.proto` (as in the example above) is referred to as `//B:D/grpc.proto` instead of `//B/D:grpc.proto`, it is still accepted.

+`tvos_unit_test` is not ready for use, so are `tvos_application` and `watchos_application`.
+Related issue: [here](https://github.com/bazelbuild/rules_apple/issues/523).

+By Aug 20, the `objc_proto_library` was already removed from Bazel as a native rule.
+It will probably be remove officially in 0.29.
+Therefore, we will need to split `objc_grpc_library` into two in the near future in order to stick with the convension in Google3.